Rožmberk nad Vltavou

 Rožmberk nad Vltavou (Rosenberg) is a town in Český Krumlov District in the South Bohemian Region of the Czech Republic.
 It has about 400 inhabitants.
+The town is located on the Vltava River in the Bohemian Forest Foothills.

-The urban area with Rožmberk Castle is well preserved and is protected as an urban monument zone.
+The main landmark of the town is the Rožmberk Castle, which is protected as a national cultural monument.
+The urban area with the castle is well preserved and is protected as an urban monument zone.

 Administrative division

 Rožmberk nad Vltavou consists of two municipal parts (in brackets population according to the 2021 census):